joouha/modshim/README.md

 ## How It Works

 `modshim` creates virtual merged modules by intercepting Python's import system.
-When a shimmed module is imported, modshim combines the original module with your enhancements, making your modifications appear as if they were part of the original module while preserving all existing functionality.
+When a shimmed module is imported, modshim combines the original module with your enhancements through AST (Abstract Syntax Tree) transformations.

-At its core, modshim works by installing a custom import finder into Python's import machinery.
-When you call `shim()`, it creates a finder that watches for imports of your specified merged module name.
-When that module is imported, the finder loads both the original module and your enhancement module, then creates a new virtual module that combines them.
+At its core, modshim works by installing a custom import finder (`ModShimFinder`) into Python's import machinery.
+When you call `shim()`, it registers a mapping between three module names: the "lower" (original) module, the "upper" (enhancement) module, and the "mount" point (the name under which the combined module will be accessible).

-The merging process gives priority to your enhancements - any attributes you define (functions, classes, constants, etc.) override the originals, while all other attributes from the original module remain unchanged.
-This merged view is completely transparent to code using the module - it behaves exactly like a normal Python module.
+When the mount module is imported, the finder:

+1. Locates both the lower and upper modules using Python's standard import machinery
+2. Creates a new virtual module at the mount point
+3. Executes the lower module's code first, establishing the base functionality
+4. Executes the upper module's code, which can override or extend the lower module's attributes
+5. Handles imports within these modules by rewriting their ASTs to redirect internal imports to the mount point

+The AST transformation is particularly important - it ensures that when code in either module imports from its own package, those imports are redirected to the combined module.
+This maintains consistency throughout the module hierarchy and prevents circular import issues.

-Importantly, modshim automatically handles sub-modules recursively.
-If the original module has sub-modules (like `json.encoder`), modshim will create corresponding merged versions of those sub-modules too.
-This ensures that imports within the original module continue to work correctly, maintaining consistency throughout the module hierarchy.
+Modshim automatically handles sub-modules recursively.
+If the original module has sub-modules (like `json.encoder`), modshim will create corresponding merged versions of those sub-modules too, ensuring that the entire package structure works seamlessly.

-The system is thread-safe and handles complex scenarios like relative imports and module reloading.
-All of this happens without modifying any source code - the original modules remain untouched on disk, making modshim a clean alternative to vendoring code.
+The system is thread-safe, handles circular imports, and properly manages module caching.
+All of this happens without modifying any source code on disk - the original modules remain untouched, making modshim a clean alternative to vendoring code.

 ## Creating Enhancement Packages